Poveii/devlinks/README.md

   </strong>

 ## Features
+- [x] Switch Dark/Light Theme and Colors with Javascript
-- [ ] Change username, bio, links, colors with Javascript
+- [ ] Change username, bio, links
 - [ ] Possibility to log in with Github and have your own custom Devlinks
 - [ ] User can export HTML, CSS custom files to own his Github